iocafe/pins/README.md

 Some ideas about implementation
 - Hardware speficic IO headers are not included in application (except when there is need to bypass "pins").
-- Hardware addressess, etc. need to be mapped to application at some point.
-This could be simplyy writeen as one C file.
+- Hardware addresses, etc. need to be mapped to application at some point.
+This could be simply written as one C file.
 But we write it as JSON and then generate the C file automatically by Python script.
 This enable using the PIN information to automate documentation, IOCOM memory mapping, etc.